alefore/weblog/ten-years-of-edge.md

   simply by pressing `f` +
   three characters ~matching the text you want to jump to (with disambiguation when the prefix would match multiple positions) + return.
-  I found that I'm using this fairly frequently, comparing with "scrolling" up to the position (or a full regexp search).
+  I'm using this fairly frequently, comparing with "scrolling" up to the position (or a full regexp search).

 * Native support for **multiple cursors**.